How To Promote Your Music Independently In 2024

 Here at AmplifyYou, we’re passionate about helping independent artists amplify their careers.
-Here are a couple of tips on how to promote your music independently, level up your game, and succeed – without relying on a label and a big team to do so.
+Here are a couple of tips on how to promote your music independently in 2024, level up your game, and succeed – without relying on a label and a big team to do so.

 What is music independence?

 First off, we need to establish that music independence is a spectrum that depends on six fundamental principles.
 The cornerstones of music independence are data control, financial clarity, financial agency, distributive autonomy, open education, and artistic sovereignty.
 Each component is a scale (from 0-100) that isn’t mutually exclusive.

 Distribute your music

 In this day and age, having your music on streaming services and digital music stores is essential.
 Through DSPs, your music reaches global audiences and enables you to develop a strong online presence.